zapier/visual-builder/docs/_docs/vs.md

 **Best for:** Building customized integrations in an engineering team

 Zapier's CLI is the most powerful way to build Zapier integrations, using the same tools your engineering team relies on to build and maintain your app.
-List your app details in a JSON file, then use standard Node.JS JavaScript to build your API calls, parse response bundles, and log error messages and details to Zapier.
+List your app details in a JSON file, then use standard JavaScript to build your API calls, parse response bundles, and log error messages and details to Zapier.
 Manage versions of your integrations using GIT version control, if you want.
 Then push new versions of your integrations to Zapier's server from Terminal.

 Zapier CLI lets you build advanced integrations faster than visual builder since every part of your integration is custom built by default.
-You can use npm modules as you would in any other Node.JS app, test your integration locally, view detailed HTTP logs, and get started quickly with scaffold and demo apps.
+You can use NPM modules as you would in other JavaScript apps, test your integration locally, view detailed HTTP logs, and get started quickly with scaffold and demo apps.

 Choose CLI if your API needs custom coding for most API calls or you find writing integrations in code easier than using a web app, and if your integration will maintained by an engineering team.
 Zapier CLI is more difficult to use for non-engineers, but will likely be more efficient for an engineering team to use than visual builder.
 And soon, you won't have to choose: You can start with visual builder, then switch to CLI later if you want.